All you need to know about SDTM.

 - Events datasets capture planned protocol milestones such as randomization and study completion.
 Unplanned incidents that occur before, or during a study are also captured.
 Examples are Adverse Events (AE), Disposition (DS), and Medical History (MH).

 - Findings capture observations that address specific questions such as observations made during physical examinations, laboratory tests, ECG testing, etc. Findings About is included and captures data related to the Interventions and Events classes.
 Examples are Vital Signs (VS), Physical Exam (PE), Labs (LB), and Subject Characteristics (SC).

 In addition to the general observation classes, there’s 3 special case classes:

 - Special Purpose datasets can be Demographics (DM), Comments (CO), Subject Elements (SE), and Subject Visits (SV).

 - Trial Design has datasets that describe the design of a trial.
 Examples are Trial Summary (TS), Trial Arms (TA), and Trial Visits (TV).

 - Relationship datasets represent the relationships between datasets and records

 How to implement SDTM

-The following sections explain how to map source datasets to SDTM domains, considerations and other necessary deliverables.
+The following section explains how to map source datasets to SDTM domains, considerations, and other necessary deliverables.

 How to do an SDTM mapping